|You are here: Home / Coaches

 Coach Gouthro is a graduate of the Dawgs Baseball Academy, for which he played for 4 seasons.
 Upon graduating from the program, Bretton chose to begin his Collegiate career at the Praire Baseball Academy.
 In two years at PBA, Bretton was recognized as a two-time all conference player, still leads the program in all time hits, and won two championships.
 His success at PBA earned him an opportunity to play at NCAA DII powerhouse University of Mount Olive.
 During his three years at Mount Olive the team had an impressive record of 127-37, with 3 NCAA tournament appearances.
 Bretton was on the Conference Carolinas All-Academic team three times in a row while working towards his Exercise Science degree.

 Coach Ethier is another JDawgs Academy graduate, where he played 4 years from 2009-2013.
 In that time he attended a Bantam and Midget National Tournament, finishing 5th and 2nd in the nation respectively.
 Aaron was also named Catcher of the Tournament during the Midget National Tournament en route to a Championship appearance.
 After leaving the Academy he went on to play college baseball at Thompson Rivers University in Kamloops, where he fought for another National Championship.
 Wanting to return and become a part of the Dawgs program again, Aaron began his coaching career in the summer of 2014.
 In his second season of being a coach he, along with Coach MacInnis, lead a PeeWee Dawgs team to Quebec where they had the chance to play for a National title.
-Now in his fourth year, Aaron is taking the reigns of Catching Coordinator along side Coach Smith and Coach Procyshen.
+Now in his fifth year, Aaron is taking the reigns of Catching Coordinator along side Coach Smith and Coach Procyshen.

 Brad MacInnis- Strength/Conditioning Coordinator